scylladb/dynamodb-pricing-comparison/README.md

 # dynamodb-pricing-comparison

-AWS Serverless Application that analyzes your DynamoDB usage on the AWS cloud, and shows you the pricing for an equivalent usage of [ScyllaDB’s Alternator](https://resources.scylladb.com/dynamodb-replacement), which is a drop-in alternative for DynamoDB.
+Analyze your DynamoDB usage on the AWS cloud, and see the pricing for an equivalent usage of [ScyllaDB’s Alternator](https://resources.scylladb.com/dynamodb-replacement), which is a drop-in alternative for DynamoDB.

 For the sake of simplicity the usage of both on-demand and provisioned tables is expressed in read or write capacity units.
 In the case of provisioned tables, it corresponds to the provisioned capacity.
 In the case of on-demand tables, it corresponds to the average usage per second over the last 30 days.

+The application is available as an AWS Serverless Application, or a Node.js command-line application.

+The AWS Serverless Application can be installed in a few clicks and makes it easy to share your results within your organization.

+The command-line interface requires Node.js and `aws` to be installed on your machine, and can be more convenient to use for scripting purpose.

-## Install
+## Install and Use the AWS Serverless Application

+### Install the AWS Serverless Application

 The simplest way to use the application is to deploy the version published to the AWS Serverless Application Repository.
 Alternatively, you can build the application from the sources and deploy it with the AWS SAM CLI.

-### Deploy from the Serverless Application Repository
+#### Deploy from the Serverless Application Repository

 1. Open the [Serverless Application Repository](https://console.aws.amazon.com/serverlessrepo#/available-applications).
 2. In the top-right corner, select the region in which you want to analyse your DynamoDB usage.